Erylichi/BSIT_3208-SIDEA-A-Sexually-Intercourse-Diseases-Education-Awarenessusing-Data-Analysis/README.md

 ## Methods

- The Data have been collected via using quantitative methods.
+ The Data have been collected via using a mixed method of qualitative and quantitative methods.
 It was utilized to identify the factors that have affected HIV/AIDS testing among the individuals in recent years.
 A descriptive cross-sectional study was used in the quantitative strand of the study to determine the important and context-specific factors that influenced HIV/AIDS testing among Filipinos.
 A convenience sampling technique was used to select the subjects.
+We're also considering utilizing a self-completed online questionnaire to provide us greater flexibility in data collection for further study in the near future.
+The questionnaire asked about how and when they contracted the diseases, as well as any HIV/AIDS-related knowledge.
+It also asked if they were aware of the danger of contracting STIs during sexual contact.
+In terms of the qualitative component of the study, we planned to employ semi-structured interviews to capture the viewpoints of healthcare professionals working in the HIV/AIDS area in the Philippines.
 In data gathering, we conduct Exploratory Data Analysis, or EDA, as a means of analyzing datasets in order to summarize the major aspects of any visual methods.

 ## Expected Output

 The purpose of this study is to conduct an explanatory data analysis to estimate the impact of sexually transmitted disease education and awareness from 2015 to 2021.
 By conducting an explanatory data analysis, the researchers will be able to develop methods to prevent sexually transmitted illnesses and infection in the Philippines.
 Educators will be one of the most important people in this effort because they will provide a credible explanation of what sexual intercourse is and the effects it has on human health.Individuals can also use our data analysis to learn which parts of the country are the most affected by HIV/AIDS, as well as how quickly the virus spreads and how easy it is to get the disease.
 Reduce the number of people infected with HIV/AIDS and give care and support to individuals living with the disease and their families is one of our main goals.
 These kinds of objectives may take years to achieve, and we won't be able to do so in a few months, but with a lot of exposure and minimum follow-up, we can alert a large number of individuals to the importance of this.
 Organizations can also help us, but they must do it as part of a long-term campaign.
 People should be taught and informed on how to prevent catching HIV/AIDS by changing their sexual behaviors, according to our expectations.
 Creating a community that cares about such programs to assist people living with STIs and STI orphans, as well as raising knowledge about the disease and making communities more accepting of people living with any STI.

 **Recommnendations to prevent or lessen the number of population of having HIV/AIDS**
-- Develop tools to aid HIV/AIDS patients in expressing their rights.
+- Create tools to assist people living with HIV/AIDS in asserting their rights.
-- Ensure that persons living with AIDS have their rights safeguarded.
+- Ensure that the rights of those living with AIDS are protected.
-- Encourage individuals to be open to HIV/AIDS and other STDs and to accept them.
+- Encourage people to be open and accepting of HIV/AIDS and other STDs.
-- A public awareness campaign in the barangay to encourage transparency and behavior change.
+- A Barangay public awareness campaign to encourage transparency and change behavior.
-- Expand the number of people eligible for free HIV testing and counseling;
+- Increase the number of persons who can receive free HIV testing and counseling;
-- Encourage people to use condoms more regularly to reduce STDs and HIV transmission;
+- Encourage people to use condoms more frequently to prevent the spread of STDs and HIV;
-- HIV/AIDS Information System (HIV/AIDS Information System).
-(Please see our ppt presentation attached.)
+- Innovation : HIV/AIDS Information System.
+(Plase see attach our ppt presentation)
-- Practice abstinence from having sex, never sharing needles, and using condoms properly every time you have sex.
+- Using strategies to educate the people which can prevent HIV/Aids for not having sex, and using condoms the right way every time you have sex.
+- Learning about educational sex and the used of condoms that helps prevent HIV for higher risk sexual activities like anal or vaginal sex.

 CTRL CODE Group 3208:
 - Bentir Cyra Mae